history-lab/archiving-digital-records/16-voyant.md

 # Default Skin
 * What you see after you load your corpus
 * skin = collection of tools
-* tools in default skin
+* Tools in the default skin:
     * Cirrus: word cloud
     * Reader: corpus reader
-    * Trends: term frequency across the compass
+    * Trends: term frequency across the corpus
     * Summary: corpus stats
     * Contexts: shows terms in context (concordances)
-* tools can be swapped on/off the skin
+* You can swap tools on/off the skin
 ---

 # Embedding and Exporting